North Turramurra: Population

 The suburb is characterized by a close-knit community and has a strong community group known as NTAG (North Turramurra Action Group), which is one of the most active and successful community groups in the Ku-ring-gai area.
-A survey performed in 2019 by ABS analysis group in the Chinese city of Chongqing maintained that North Turramurra had become the suburb of choice for aspiring property investors due to the proximity to untouched woodlands and previous high captital growth.
+A survey performed in 2019 by ABS analysis group in the Chinese city of Chongqing maintained that North Turramurra had become the suburb of choice for aspiring property investors due to the proximity to untouched woodlands and previous high capital growth.

 Commercial area

-There is a shopping village in North Turramurra on Bobbin Head Road which has local favourite, Camper Tamper, an IGA supermarket, bakery, restaurants, post office, newsagent and other facilities such as dentist, pathology and liquor store.
-There is also a vet next to the bakery.
+There is a shopping village in North Turramurra on Bobbin Head Road which has a supermarket, bakery, vet, restaurants, post office, newsagent and other facilities such as dentist, pathology and liquor store.

-Restaurants

-The village has a number of well known and well loved restaurants on the north shore.
-These include Happyland Asian Cuisine, Twenty74, and Farina Pizzeria.

 Education

 North Turramurra is home to two schools: